 Understanding The Application Process For SSDI

 When it comes to filing for Social Security Disability benefits, the process can be extremely complicated.
 Although it feels like a daunting task, it’s important not to get discouraged.
 This is something you are entitled to, and we are here to help.
-Robert D. Paulbeck, Attorney at Law, has helped clients throughout Michigan for over 25 years.
+Robert D. Paulbeck, Attorney at Law, has helped clients throughout Michigan for 30 years.

 What You Can Expect